By Peter Van Aulen, Esq.

 - The man agrees to his paternity in writing and filed with the bureau of vital statistics.
 The mother must be immediately informed, and she has not contested the acknowledgement.

 A presumption of paternity under the above statute can only be rebutted by clear and convincing evidence.
 It is obvious that a finding of paternity can have great consequences for everyone involved.
-If you are facing a paternity issue, call Peter Van Aulen today for a free comprehensive in office consultation.
+If you are facing a paternity issue, call Peter Van Aulen today for a free initial consultation.